greim/hoxy/readme.md

     ------------------------------

 1. Client sends request.
-2. Hoxy operates on request (response gets populated).
+2. Hoxy intercepts the request (response gets populated).
-3. Hoxy operates on response.
+3. Hoxy intercepts the response.
 4. Client receives response.

+# Note: 1.x versus 0.x

+1.x is a ground-up rewrite and re-envisioning of the project.
+0.x was a command line utility, whereas 1.x is a programming API.
+In 0.x you controlled Hoxy using a custom rule syntax, whereas in 1.x you simply `require('hoxy')` and code in JavaScript.
+The custom rule syntax made it easy for me personally to spin up various debugging proxy instances, but it was understandably a hinderance to general adoption.
+Plus, as a general-purpose npm module, other projects can build upon Hoxy's capabilities.